isss802/ansible-guardicore-deploy/README.md

 4. Set up Linode API Token:

-To dynamically retrieve the current list of instances using the Ansible dynamic inventory plugin for Linode, follow these steps:
+To dynamically retrieve the current list of instances using the Ansible dynamic inventory plugin for Linode, follow these steps

 Use the Ansible dynamic inventory plugin for Linode.
+You can find detailed information about this plugin at

+https://docs.ansible.com/ansible/latest/collections/community/general/linode_inventory.html

-You can find detailed information about this plugin at: https://docs.ansible.com/ansible/latest/collections/community/general/linode_inventory.html For setting environment variables, we recommend using envrc.
+For setting environment variables, we recommend using envrc.

 This approach allows you to dynamically fetch and manage your Linode instances within your Ansible environment, providing an up-to-date inventory for your playbooks

 ```